-We cannot trust our city lawmakers to do the right thing.
 Climate Ambassadors Meeting 4/26 (video on youtube) regarding raising building heights, the Satellite Beach essentially indicated that they knew residents wouldn't vote to change the charter so would go around it with ordinances.
 "So we don't want to take every ordinance or are we taking ordinances? this says we have to take ordinance to the voters and I'm thinking is that we want to let the city counsel do their job by creating the ordinances.
 So are we going to have to figure this out.
 Okay so this is the issue, yes I agree this shouldn't be in the charter but no one is gong to vote to get it out.
 I know that.
 There is a fear there that things are changing and no one is going to vote to take that out of the charter."
-So am hearing the Satellite Beach City Manager suggesting to have city counsel break the rules and put it in an ordinate and basically hope that no one notices that it didn't go to vote to change the 2007 charter for building heights.
+So am hearing the Satellite Beach City Manager suggesting to have city councel break the rules and put it in an ordinate and basically hope that no one notices that it didn't go to vote to change the 2007 charter for building heights.
 Then the mayor speaks and basically says, no will will research so we just need to be good salesmen.

-For up to date information on our progress, please join our advocacy group on Facebook.
+For up to date information on our progress, please join WAVESaction group on Facebook.